Grilled Pineapple

 Leave a Comment

-Grilling pineapple with grill marks on a plate with brown sugar and flaky sea salt.
+A fresh pineapple on a wooden cutting board, accompanied by bowls of brown sugar and sea salt.

-Grilling pineapple couldn't be easier.
-Start by cutting the pineapple into rings or half circles.
+Cut the pineapple into rings or half circles.
 You can remove the core or simply eat around it.
-Then brush the pineapple with brown sugar and let it rest for 10 minutes.
+Then, brush the pineapple with brown sugar and let it rest for 10 minutes.
 This helps bring out the sweetness of the pineapple and also helps it caramelize on the grill.
-Trust me, you want this.

-Make sure your grill is clean and lightly oil the grates.
-Place the pineapple directly on the grates and cook for 2-4 minutes per side until nice grill marks have formed the pineapple starts to brown and caramelize.
+Make sure your grill is clean, and lightly oil the grates.
+Place the pineapple directly on the grates and cook for 2-4 minutes per side until nice grill marks have formed and the pineapple starts to brown and caramelize.
 Flip and repeat.

 Recipe and Seasoning Ideas